Intensive Addiction Program

 Mayo Clinic's Intensive Addiction Program is a primary, dual-disorder enhanced, substance use treatment program for adults 18 years or older.
 Treatment is individualized and based on the latest research findings regarding effective treatment interventions for substance use problems.

-All patients have a medical evaluation by a Mayo Clinic internal medicine specialist, who provides recommendations and referrals for other specialists as needed.
+All patients have access to referrals for other specialists as needed.

 While in the Intensive Addiction Program, you're exposed to many different types of treatment, including: